splunk/splunk-operator/docs/Examples.md

 The Splunk Enterprise container supports many
 [default configuration settings](https://github.com/splunk/splunk-ansible/blob/develop/docs/advanced/default.yml.spec.md)
-which are used to setup and configure new deployments.
-The Splunk Operator provides several different ways to configure these.
+which are used to set up and configure new deployments.
+The Splunk Operator provides several ways to configure these.

 Suppose we create a ConfigMap named `splunk-defaults` that includes a `default.yml` in our kubernetes cluster: